blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Integration Testing
 ~~~~~~~~~~~~~~~~~~~

-Integration Tests are done in the PyTest framework aswell.
+Integration Tests are done in the PyTest framework as well.
 They reside in separate files with an \"_integration\" addition to their filename.

 System Tests
 ~~~~~~~~~~~~